Skip to main content

 Once you have reported a case, CSA will try to keep you informed about the progress of the case.
 If the case goes to a hearing, you will be asked to explain to the panel your reasons for referring the case to the CSA (however, very few cases go to a hearing).
 Once CSA’s findings are complete, and the student has signed a disciplinary agreement or asked for a hearing, you will be informed.

 Once you have reported a case to CSA, you are encouraged not to assign a grade either for the assignment, test, or paper or a final grade for the course until CSA has notified you of the outcome.
 It is reasonable to consider the result of the disciplinary process in evaluating the merits of the work and determining the final grade.
-Whether or not there is a finding of academic misconduct, faculty may assign any grade for the work at issue or for the course that they deem appropriate.

 According to university policy, the grade assigned is not considered a “sanction,” because only CSA can sanction a student for the violation.
 This does not mean, however, that the faculty member is constrained in reaching his or her own judgment about the merits of the work at issue or the course as a whole.